USS Ohio (SSGN-726): As SSGN

 Following her conversion to a SSGN, Ohio rejoined the fleet on 7 February 2006.
 On 21 January 2007, the Gold Crew departed Naval Base Kitsap for Hawaii to conduct a forward-deployed crew exchange, the first such forward-deployed swap in approximately 20 years.
 Ballistic submarines of Ohio's class employ two crews, Blue and Gold, in order to facilitate continuous operation at sea, called "forward-presence" in USN parlance.
 Ohio left for her first mission as an SSGN on 15 October 2007.
 The Blue crew underwent several tests and inspections before completing a mission some time in December.
 Ohio was also the first one of the class to complete a mission.

 On 28 June 2010, Ohio was one of three Ohio-class submarines involved in a US response to Chinese missile testing in the contested East China Sea.
 Ohio, Michigan, and Florida all surfaced simultaneously in the waters of the Philippines, South Korea, and the British Indian Ocean Territory respectively.

 In November 2011, Lt.
-Britta Christianson became the first female officer, and first female overall, to qualify for service on a US Navy submarine, being assigned to Ohio's Gold Crew.
-The first female enlisted sailor qualified in August 2016, assigned to sister boat, Michigan.
+Britta Christianson became the first U.S. female officer, and first female overall, to complete submarine warfare qualification, while she was assigned to Ohio's Gold Crew.
+CSC Dominique Saavedra became the first enlisted female to earn her submarine qualification aboard Ohio in August 2016.
+She would go on to deploy with Michigan, the first sub specially modified with separate accommodations for enlisted female crew.

 In December 2020, it was announced that Ohio would be decommissioned and enter the Ship-Submarine Recycling Program by 2026.